myminseok/pivotal-docs/rsyslog/custom-monitor/README.md

 Note that this custom setup can be reverted on VM reboot or other events. but already generated logs should be available on syslog

 ## How to setup
-0. make sure the syslog forwarding setup to external rsyslog servier is done. refer to: [READMD.md](..//README.md)

 1. customize the [setup-custom-monitor.sh](setup-custom-monitor.sh)
 - you can add any metric you want to [the script here](https://github.com/myminseok/pivotal-docs/blob/641074a37857bef0bb2827fe8533ae93ae0266c7/rsyslog/custom-monitor/setup-custom-monitor.sh#L7)